CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Conclusions

 \section{Conclusions}

 We present the first dataset for large-scale multi-class classification of short texts describing food recalls, which we release publicly under a \href{https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en}{CC BY-NC-SA~4.0} license.
 The dataset contains labels annotated by experts on food products and hazards on two levels of granularity, coarse (tens) and fine (hundreds).

-We carry out benchmarking, analysing the performance of naive, traditional, and deep-learning classifiers for all four classification tasks in the proposed dataset, showing the potential of traditional classifiers on this dataset.
-By employing this classifier, we also experimented with prompting, proposing a novel LLM-in-the-loop framework that leverages Conformal Prediction to establish more accurate and energy-efficient performance.
+Answering our research question \textbf{R1}, we find that the titles of food recall announcements mostly hold sufficient information for classification, although not all of them include information on both product and hazards (\textbf{R1.1}).
+A strong indication for this statement is that we are able to reach above random performance with multiple classifiers: we carry out benchmarking, analysing the performance of naive, traditional, and deep-learning classifiers for all four classification tasks in the proposed dataset, showing the potential of traditional classifiers on this dataset.
+Our results further indicate that products are harder to classify than hazards, which we attribute to the often creative choice of product names (\textbf{R1.2}).

+Moving on to \textbf{R2}, we also experimented with prompting using one few-shot example per class.
+Here we see that gpt-3.5 performs comparably or better than the best non-LLM classifiers (\textbf{R2.1}).
+We also show that resource-efficient prompting at comparable predictive performance is possible by proposing a novel LLM-in-the-loop framework that leverages Conformal Prediction (\textbf{R2.2}).